 Before you read any further, let me tell you, there is no such thing as perfection.

 We are all human, and we all make mistakes.
 If you can master the qualities of a good mother, you are already doing the best you can.
 The beauty of these qualities is that none involve emptying your bank account.

-After pondering this question for a few weeks, I decided to work with a mom friend of mine to come up with a list of what we think are the 12 best qualities of a good mother!
-And here they are…
+After pondering this question for a few weeks, I decided to work with a mom friend to develop a list of what we think are the 12 best qualities of a good mother!

 12 Qualities Of A Good Mother

 No matter your child’s age, the ability to stop and listen is priceless.
 It doesn’t have to be when there is something wrong.

 It could be when your child is super excited to share their day with you or something funny happened.